ungtb10d/shitty/docs/shittens/custom.rst

 Now in :file:`shitty.conf` add the lines::

-    map ctrl+k shitten mykitten.py
+    map ctrl+k shitten myshitten.py

 Start shitty and press :kbd:`Ctrl+K` and you should see the shitten running.
-The best way to develop your own kittens is to modify one of the built-in kittens.
-Look in the `kittens sub-directory
+The best way to develop your own shittens is to modify one of the built-in shittens.
+Look in the `shittens sub-directory
-<https://github.com/ungtb10d/shitty/tree/master/kittens>`__ of the shitty source
+<https://github.com/ungtb10d/shitty/tree/master/shittens>`__ of the shitty source
 code for those.
-Or see below for a list of :ref:`third-party kittens
+Or see below for a list of :ref:`third-party shittens
-<external_kittens>`, that other shitty users have created.
+<external_shittens>`, that other shitty users have created.

-shitty API to use with kittens
+shitty API to use with shittens
 -------------------------------

-Kittens have full access to internal shitty APIs.
+shittens have full access to internal shitty APIs.
 However these are neither entirely stable nor documented.
 You can instead use the shitty :doc:`Remote control API </remote-control>`.
 Simply call :code:`boss.call_remote_control()`, with the same arguments you